Cash and Money Market Funds vs. Bonds: Which is Better?

 Income +/- Change in Price = Total Return

 The total return on a bond or portfolio of bonds is a function of the income it generates plus or minus any change in price.
-For most bonds, the level of income a bond will provide is set when it is bought.
+For most bonds, the level of income is set when it is bought.
 It is simply the coupon adjusted for the price paid for the bond.
-Change in price is a function of the duration of a bond (described above) and the amount of change in the bond’s Yield to Maturity (YTM).
+Change in price is a function of the duration of a bond and the amount of change in the bond’s Yield to Maturity (YTM).
 The total return potential in today’s market is far more appealing for bond investors than just a short time ago when interest rates were low and credit spreads were tight.
-It is quite common for a high quality, intermediate bond portfolio to offer a starting YTM well over 4% today versus under 1% just a few years ago.
+It is common for a high-quality, intermediate bond portfolio to offer a starting YTM well over 5% today versus under 1% just a few years ago.

-As the illustration below shows, the current, higher yield environment adds value whether rates rise or fall.
-If rates rise, the higher level of income acts as a cushion, offsetting some of the expected price decline.
+As the illustration below shows, today’s yields add value, whether rates rise or fall.
+If rates rise, the higher level of income acts as a cushion, offsetting some of the expected price declines.
 If rates fall, having some duration in a portfolio provides a meaningful upside.
-An investor not only enjoys the higher level of income available today but also the potential capital appreciation that produces attractive total returns in a falling rate environment.
+An investor not only enjoys a higher level of income but also the potential for capital appreciation.
+If an investor anticipates interest rates will fall, having exposure to longer-duration securities like bonds can provide a bump for the return of a portfolio.
+With cash and money market funds, if interest rates fall, there is little opportunity for price appreciation.

 Reinvestment Risk